mateoconfeugo/spankins/README.md

   7. So many steps
   8. difficult for developers to run on their own.
   9. We should be simplifing the process not adding to the complexity
+  10. Command line tools are slow and limited.

   The hope of all this is
   1. Simple to understand continuous integration program that is flexibly and easy to maintain and understand